paragonie/random_compat/README.md

 ### Usability Notice

-If PHP cannot safely generate random data, this library will throw an `Exception` when you include it, even if it's never used.
-It will not fall back to insecure random data.
+If PHP cannot safely generate random data, this library will throw an `Exception`.
+It will never fall back to insecure random data.
+If this keeps happening, upgrade to a newer version of PHP immediately.

 ## Features